Service Dog Breeds

 There are basically two different types of dogs—purebred and mixes—with advantages and disadvantages to both.
 Our policy is that each potential candidate should be tested individually to see if he/she has a good temperament without regards to whether the dog is purebred or not.
-Whether a particular dog is mixed breed or purebred, however, some general knowledge about breeds helps us to narrow the field.
+Whether a particular dog is a mixed breed or a purebred, however, some general knowledge about breeds helps us to narrow the field.
 It’s all too easy to stereotype a breed and miss the fact that any particular dog can differ in temperament from the breed standard.
 So, with the caveat that it’s much more important to focus on the nature of the particular dog we are looking at rather than just its breed, we still consider the common traits of specific breeds.

 Goldens, Labs, and mixes are most common, and while various other large breeds can work as service dogs (Newfoundlands, Collies, etc.), they are not widely available as rescues.
 When looking at rescues, we always keep in mind that each breed has been bred for some particular characteristic but often the trait that used to be so desirable in a particular breed is now quite difficult to live with in our modern lives.
 Note that I love all dog breeds, but most are not best for this particular work.
-A 1983 survey asked owners, breeders, trainers, and judges their opinions about breeds and behavioral traits, and divided breeds into six clusters, only one of which is appropriate for service dog work:
+A 1983 survey asked owners, breeders, trainers, and judges their opinions about breeds and behavioral traits, and divided breeds into seven clusters, only one of which is appropriate for service dog work:

 Cluster 1: High reactivity, low trainability, aggressiveness: Lhasa Apso, Pomeranian, Maltese, Cocker Spaniel, Boston Terrier, Pekinese, Beagle, Yorkshire Terrier, Weimaraner, Pug, Irish Setter.